yusdacra/website/src/index.md

 # about

-hi, i'm dusk, a software engineer and aspiring game developer. feel free to send an e-mail or DM me on Matrix / Discord if you have anything to ask.
+hi, i'm dusk, a software engineer and aspiring game developer. feel free to send an e-mail or DM me on Discord if you have anything to ask.

 + contact:
   - discord: yusdacra